 3. Forgetting to trim the stems

 Flowers use capillary action to bring the vase water up to the blooms, and simply cutting the stems shorter will make it easier for them to collect the water.

 And, if they've been sitting in a bucket at the florists for a while, it might be that their stems have become damaged at the bottom – cutting them off by a couple of inches will create a fresh opening for water to rise through.
 Cut the stems at an angle and under water then pop them straight into the vase of water for best results.

 Leaves that sit in water rot, and this rot will cause bacteria to flourish, which will in turn damage the blooms over time.
-So, it's best to snip off leaves that will sit below the water line before you put them in the vase.
+It's best to snip off leaves that will sit below the water line before you put them in the vase.

 The first thing to check is that your vase is clean – washing it out with warm water and dish soap before you fill it will again minimize bacteria.
-Ideally, fill the vase with filtered water that's lukewarm, let the water sit a while as you cut the flower stems, then, when you're sure all the bubbles caused by the tap running have risen to the top and disappeared, you can put the flowers into the water.
+The experts suggest using filtered water that is lukewarm and letting the water sit a while as you cut the flower stems.
 This will help with water absorption – and keep your flowers fresh for longer.